IanEdington/learn/java/coursework.md

 export CLASSPATH=.:/usr/local/java/lib:/usr/netscape/classes
 ```

+## Builtin Objects

+### BigInteger and BigDecimal
+Same as int or float but arbitrarily accurate.

 ## Object Oriented Programming

 ### Design Patters

 #### Template method

 #### Composition

 #### Adapter

 #### Position

 #### Iterator
 A nested that iterates through the elements of a class.